 NEW YORK (AP) ?
 The stock market lost ground Tuesday but still appeared headed for its best January finish in more than a decade.
 An unexpected drop in consumer confidence dragged stocks down after a strong first half-hour.

 The Dow Jones industrial average was down 42 points at 12,611 just after 11 a.m.
 EST. The Standard & Poor’s 500 was down three at 1,310.
 The Nasdaq composite index was down six at 2,805.

-For the month, the S&P 500 is up 4.5 percent.
-That would be its best performance to start a year since 1997, when the S&P gained 6.1 percent.
+For the month, the S&P 500 is up 4.1 percent.
+That would be its best performance to start a year since a 4.1 percent gain in January 1999.
 Last year, the market added 2.3 percent in the first month.

 A large majority of countries in the European Union agreed late Monday to sign a treaty designed to stop overspending.
 Europe’s debt problems remain the main worry in the markets.